-PRQ: Accuplacer score of RC 80+, SS 95+, Accuplacer score of EA 61+, or MAT 112, or Department Advisor or Department Chair approval.
-Focuses on statistical study, descriptive statistics, probability, and the binominal distribution, index numbers, time series, decision theory, confidence intervals, linear regression, and correlation.
+PRQ: Successful completion of any CCR course or qualifying placement score or exemption, or department advisor/chair approval.
+Focuses on statistical study, descriptive statistics, probability, and the binominal distribution, index numbers, time series, decision theory, confidence intervals, linear regression and correlation.
 Intended for the business major.